Óscar Álvarez (footballer, born 1977): Coaching career

 Álvarez began working as a manager with his last team, as assistant to Oriol Alsina.
 He was promoted to head coach for the 2017–18 campaign, which ended in relegation from division three.

 In September 2019, Álvarez accepted an offer from former Barcelona teammate Albert Celades to be part of his staff.
 Eleven months later, he returned to Llagostera still under Alsina.

 Personal life

-Álvarez's older brother, Quique, was also a footballer and a stopper, who represented mainly Villarreal CF. Their father Quique Costas occupied the same position, and played professionally for RC Celta de Vigo, Barcelona and the Spanish national team.
+Álvarez's older brother, Quique, was also a footballer and a stopper, who represented mainly Villarreal CF. Their father Quique Costas was a midfielder, and played professionally for RC Celta de Vigo, Barcelona and the Spain national team.